top of page

 Other events that seem like they might be more commonplace can be just as traumatic.
 Childhood rejections, a negative interaction with a parent or teacher, embarrassing moments.
 You guessed it, we call those types of things “little t trauma”.
 Big T or little t, both types can affect people in ways that hinder them from living the life they want to live.

-I recently attended a training on one of the field’s leading trauma approaches: EMDR.
+EMDR is one of the world's leading trauma therapies.
 This stands for Eye Movement Desensitization and Reprocessing which is a very scientific word that leaves most people not really knowing what it actually is.
 Some may have heard of it and think of it as “that eye movement thing.”
 It is so much more than that!
-I’d like to lend some clarity to what EMDR is, what it looks like, what EMDR is not, and share my experience with it.
+We'd like to lend some clarity to what EMDR is, what it looks like, and what EMDR is not.

 What is EMDR?